-Join Derrick Story for an in-depth discussion in this video Making sure the color is accurate, part of Enhancing Product Photography with Aperture.
+Join Derrick Story for an in-depth discussion in this video Making sure the color is accurate, part of Aperture: Enhancing Product Photography.

 Let's take a look at colour for a moment, because I think colour is super important in product photography.
 In some ways, it's more important than with portrait photography, because in portrait photography you have, I think a little bit more artisitic leeway.
 I want the skin tones to be warm or cool.
 To depict the mood, a lot of times in product photography you want the colour of the product to be accurate.
 So, we pay attention to colour when we do this type of post production work, now to help me do that I have a little gizmo here let's open this up right here.

 So, as we look at the image itself, we notice that it has a bit of a blue cast to it, and what I do is, before I really get into shooting it.
 I have this little gizmo in studio, it's a black lens cap and some white gaffers tape and an 18% gray square on it.
 It's not too big and I can just set it in the first shot and the last shot.
 And then I can use that with my eyedropper for exposure and for colour.
 And it comes in really handy.